National Advisory Board

 In 1973, Mr. Stern became Executive Vice President and Chief Operating Officer of a leading tax shelter annuity sales group.
 He was designated a Certified Financial Planner in 1986 and a Registered Investment Advisor in 1989.
 In 1989, Mr. Stern also became a stockholder in a national firm which designed, developed and took to the marketplace the first Equity Index Annuity.

-Marianne Udow-Phillips is director of the Center for Healthcare Research & Transformation, a non-profit partnership of the University of Michigan (U-M) and Blue Cross and Blue Shield of Michigan designed to promote evidence-based care delivery, improve population health, and expand access to care.
-From 2004 through 2007, Ms. Udow-Phillips was director of the Michigan Department of Human Services, appointed by Governor Jennifer M. Granholm.
-Ms. Udow-Phillips came to state service from Blue Cross Blue Shield of Michigan, where she served in a number of leadership roles for over 20 years, most recently as senior vice president of Health Care Products and Provider Services.
+Marianne Udow-Phillips is the Executive Director of the Center for Healthcare Research & Transformation (CHRT) at the University of Michigan.
+CHRT is an independent 501(c)(3) impact organization with a mission to advance evidence-based care delivery, improve population health, and expand access to care.
+From 2004 through 2007, Marianne was director of the Michigan Department of Human Services, appointed by Governor Jennifer M. Granholm.
+Marianne came to state service from Blue Cross Blue Shield of Michigan, where she served in a number of leadership roles for over 20 years, most recently as senior vice president of Health Care Products and Provider Services.

-Ms. Udow-Phillips holds a master’s degree in Health Services Administration from the U-M School of Public Health, and she is a lecturer at the U-M School of Public Health and Ford School of Public Policy.
-She has served on numerous boards and commissions and currently serves on the non-profit boards of the HighScope Foundation, the Early Childhood Investment Corporation, Freedom from Hunger, and the U-M School of Public Health Dean’s Advisory Committee.
-In addition, she is a member of the Novo 1 Inc. board of directors, Michigan Chapter of the International Women’s Forum, an industry advisory group member for the VHA Center for Applied Healthcare Studies, and an executive network member of Leoville Holdings.
-Her numerous awards and recognitions include the Anti-Defamation League’s “Women of Achievement Award,” Crain’s Detroit Business top 100 “Most Influential Women” in 2002 and 2007, the Michigan Women’s Foundation’s “2007 Women of Achievement and Courage Award,” and Michigan’s Children’s 2008 “Heroes” award.
-Ambassador Magazine named her as one of its 2011 “Ambassadors of the Year,” and Crain’s Detroit Business named her a 2012 “Game-Changer.”
+Marianne holds a master's degree in Health Services Administration from the U-M School of Public Health; she is a lecturer at the U-M School of Public Health.
+She has served on numerous boards and commissions and currently serves on the non-profit boards of the HighScope Educational Research Foundation , the Early Childhood Investment Corporation, Freedom from Hunger, Arbor Research, the U-M School of Public Health Dean's Advisory Committee, the U-M Depression Center's National Advisory Board, Arboretum Ventures Advisory Board, and the National Committee for Quality Assurance Pain Management Expert Panel.
+In addition, she is a member of the Dialog Direct board of directors and the External Advisory Group for the VHA Center for Applied Healthcare Studies.
+Her numerous awards and recognitions include the Anti-Defamation League's "Women of Achievement Award"; Crain's Detroit Business top 100 "Most Influential Women" in 2002 , 2007, and 2016; the Michigan Women's Foundation's "2007 Women of Achievement and Courage Award"; and Michigan's Children's 2008 "Heroes" award.
+Ambassador Magazine named her as one of its 2011 "Ambassadors of the Year," and Crain's Detroit Business named her a Woman in Business "Game-Changer" in 2012.

 Assistant Professor Emeritus, Indiana University School of Medicine